 The Faust House, officially called the Mladota Palace, is a Baroque building situated on the southwest corner of Charles Square.
 The house was built in the 14th century in Gothic style, before the New Town district was founded.
 Originally, there used to be a pagan sacrifice site.
 Later, it became the seat of the Dukes of Opava, who guarded an important trade route between Vyšehrad and Prague Castle.
 The building gained its present appearance at the hands of architects František Maxmilian Kaňka and Anton Schmidt in the 18th century.
 There are many legends connected with the building, as it was owned by a number of alchemists throughout the centuries, for example by Edward Kelly.
 It probably gained its nickname, the Faust House, in the Romantic era when it was connected with the legend of Faust, who sold his soul to the Devil.
 However, it was never owned by anyone of the name Faust.
 At present, the building is used by the First Faculty of Medicine of Charles University and there is also a pharmacy on the ground floor.

-- Karlovo náměstí metro station (Line B – yellow line)
+Karlovo náměstí bus stop, tram stop, metro station (yellow line)

 The interior of the Faust House is closed to the public.
 Visitors can admire the building from the outside.